taizhixuan/fyp-supervision-system/README.md

 This project is developed as part of a Final Year Project at MMU FCI.

-## Contact

-For questions or issues related to this project, please contact the development team.

 ---

 **Note:** This system is designed specifically for MMU FCI's FYP supervision process.
 Some features may be tailored to MMU's specific requirements and workflows.